fiicodes/ERDiagram/README.md

 from pizzatopping;

-Query for adding data to pizzaorder table:
+15.Query for adding data to pizzaorder table:

 insert into pizzaorder